Alternating group: Relation with symmetric group

 As finite symmetric groups are the groups of all permutations of a set with finite elements, and the alternating groups are groups of even permutations, alternating groups are subgroups of finite symmetric groups.
+For n>4, along with the group itself, and the trivial subgroup, the alternating group is the only other normal subgroup a symmetric group has.

 Generators and relations

 For n ≥ 3, A_{n} is generated by 3-cycles, since 3-cycles can be obtained by combining pairs of transpositions.
 This generating set is often used to prove that A_{n} is simple for n ≥ 5.